Vale and Downland Museum

 Its galleries present the cultural heritage of the Vale of White Horse region around Wantage.
-They have a Victorian kitchen, Iron Age skeleton, a life sized bronze statue of Wantage born Lester Piggott, a bust of Sir John Betjeman, Williams F1 display and lots more.
+They have a Victorian kitchen, Anglo-saxon skeleton, a life sized bronze statue of Wantage born Lester Piggott, a bust of Sir John Betjeman, Williams F1 display and lots more.
+From 2012 to 2025, a Williams Renault FW16B Formula One car, as driven by Damon Hill, was on display in the barn.